theodcr/corregraphe/README.md

 # corregraphe

-Correlation graphs are a great to visualize and understand the relationship between features of tabular datasets.
+Correlation graphs are a great way to visualize and understand the relationship between features of tabular datasets.

 This package leverages NetworkX, Scipy and HoloViews to easily draw correlation graphs on any Pandas DataFrame.

 ## Installation